SIT-Speech-Lab/AMSER/README.md

-Adaptive Multimodal Emotion Recognition Framework Based on Deep FeatureAssisted Technique Using Capsule Network and Self-Attention Mechanism
+Adaptive Multimodal Emotion Recognition Framework Based on Deep Feature Assisted Technique Using Capsule Network and Self-Attention Mechanism

 ** In this work we have used audio and text transcriptions on IEMOCAP dataset.